 They crafted every aspect of the design, doing a beautiful job from start to finish… They helped us discover our identity.
 They did a remarkably good job of getting to know who we are as an organization and what drives us… people love the design, which was even nominated for a Webby. – Northeastern University NuLawLab Client Review

-Diagnostic reports are the responsibility of the Sales team.
-However, the Sales team doesn’t have the full picture of the technical or design side, so they need to bring in internal experts to help.
+Diagnostic reports are the responsibility of the Strategist for the client.
+However, the Strategist often doesn’t have the full picture of the technical or design side, so they need to bring in internal experts to help, and a project manager to keep things coordinated.
 Ideally these are the people who will eventually do the work, so they can set their own plan up in advance.

 We used to do these in person 100% of the time.
 A typical structure would involve one day of meetings that focus on the client’s business, and one day that focuses on the website.
 Due to COVID we are now used to doing diagnostics remotely.
 Without the time restriction of a business trip, we can spread the meetings out over a longer calendar period.